Analytic tangent cones of admissible Hermitian-Yang-Mills connections: A convexity result

 Summarizing the above we have \begin{lem} $\Sigma=\pi^{-1}(\underline \Sigma)$ where $\underline \Sigma$ is a subvariety of $\C\P^{n-1}$ of complex codimension at least $2$. \end{lem}

 Now fix a smooth point $z\in \Sigma_k$, and let $\Delta$ be a \emph{transverse slice} at $z$, i.e. $\Delta$ is a smooth complex two dimensional submanifold in $B$ such that $\Delta$ is transversal to $\Sigma_k$.
 The following is proved in \cite{SW} (see Lemma 4.1) and the argument is purely local.
+To make it more contained, we will roughly explain why it is true and for more details we refer the reader to \cite{SW}.

 \begin{lem} For $\Delta$ which is a transverse slice at a generic point $z\in \Sigma_k$, we have

 \end{lem}